At the Center for Teaching Excellence, we recognize the vital contribution that Graduate

 in identifying and accomplishing key professional development activities related to

 becoming a future faculty member.
-The PFF program at USC is administered through a
+The PFF program at UofSC is administered through

 CTE is committed to planning and implementing professional development programming

-for GTA/IAs.
+for GTA/GIAs.
 Graduate student workshops and events are specifically designed to address

 challenges unique to being a graduate teaching assistant.

-For questions concerning GTA/IA training, contact Dr. Michelle L. Hardee, Program
+For questions concerning GTA/GIA training, contact Dr. Michelle Hardee, Program Manager,